kevinsogo/compgen/README.md

-Some useful programs that will help you write data generators, checkers and validators for polygon and hackerrank, in *Python*.
+Some useful programs that will help you write data generators, checkers and validators for Polygon and Hackerrank, in *Python*.
+(Later on, other judges as well.)

 Needs Python 2 for now.
-This decision is taken so that speedup through PyPy is possible.
+This decision is made so that speedup through PyPy is possible.
 I'll translate to Python 3 when PyPy 3 becomes ready.

+Let's go through the whole process.
+I promise this will be quick!

+**Polygon note:** Import the file `compgen.py`s under "resources".

 # Example Problem